 Possible benefits include:

-- Lice prevention: One small study found that when combined with anise in a spray, coconut oil was 40% more effective at treating head lice than the chemical permethrin (7).
+- Lice prevention.
+One small study found that when combined with anise in a spray, coconut oil was 40% more effective at treating head lice than the chemical permethrin (

-- Sun protection: UV filters can help protect your hair from sun damage.
-Some studies have found coconut oil to have a sun protection factor of 8, so putting it on your hair could be useful (8, 9, 10).
+- Sun protection.
+UV filters can help protect your hair from sun damage.
+Some in vitro and skin studies have found coconut oil to have a sun protection factor of 8, so putting it on your hair could be useful (,

-- Dandruff treatment: Dandruff can be caused by an overgrowth of fungus or yeast on the scalp.
-While no studies have examined coconut oil specifically, it has antimicrobial properties and could be useful for treating dandruff (11, 12).
+- Dandruff treatment.
+Dandruff can be caused by an overgrowth of fungus or yeast on the scalp.
+While no studies have examined coconut oil specifically, it has antimicrobial properties and could be useful for treating dandruff (

-Bottom Line: Coconut oil could help get rid of lice, protect your hair from the sun and reduce dandruff, but more studies are needed.
+Coconut oil could be helpful to get rid of lice, protect your hair from the sun and reduce dandruff, but more studies are needed.

 However, using too much could cause a buildup of oil on your hair and scalp.